ShaharPrishMSFT/Zod/README.md

 - `./personalities/formalai.lang/` - Personality for language design and implementation
 - `./personalities/zod.it/` - Personality for IT automation
 - `./personalities/formalai.generalist/` - Personality for general use cases
+- `./personalities/formalai.playground/` - Personality for experimentation and prototyping

 ### Personality Directory Structure
 Each personality folder must: